KQM-git/TCL/docs/evidence/characters/pyro/yoimiya.md

 ### Fluff

-* Yoimiya is also one of the few characters whom NPC will cheer for when using elemental Skill. - [itskhoi#0013](https://www.youtube.com/watch?v=9YkInN2GsUA)
+* Yoimiya is also one of the few characters whom NPC will cheer for when using Elemental Skill. - [itskhoi#0013](https://www.youtube.com/watch?v=9YkInN2GsUA)